miikanissi/miikanissi.com/content/posts/understanding-unix-philosophy.md

 change.

-This is usually where most people's understanding of Unix philosophy stops and they end up missing the rest of the picture which is just as important.
+This is usually where most people's understanding of Unix philosophy stops and they end up missing the rest of the picture, which is just as important.

 ## Write Programs to Work Together

 Now that we have these small programs each doing a single task we need to be able to connect them to each other in order to solve real life applications.
 This is where Unix pipes come into play.
-Unix pipes are a simple communication method between programs that allows them to receive a text input from one program and output a new text output which can then be used by something else.
-In a way each program acts as a filter — They take an input, modify it, and then outputs the result.
+Unix pipes are a simple communication method between programs that allows them to receive a text input from one program and output a new text output, which can then be used by something else.
+In a way, each program acts as a filter — They take an input, modify it, and then outputs the result.

-Unix pipes are not the only way for programs to communicate with each other but the important part is the principle of connecting programs with a simple interface and thus making each program interchangeable.
+Unix pipes are not the only way for programs to communicate with each other, but the important part is the principle of connecting programs with a simple interface and thus making each program interchangeable.

 Notice how in the original definition the output of a program should be a text stream — not JSON, or XML, or any other structured data format.
-By using a universal text interface each program does not need their own parser to parse different data inputs.
+By using a universal text interface, each program does not need their own parser to parse different data inputs.
-Personally, I have nothing against these structured data formats but this is something to consider when creating a new program.
-Does it need a complicated data format or could it simply output text streams?
+Personally, I have nothing against these structured data formats, but this is something to consider when creating a new program.
+Does it need a complicated data format, or could it simply output text streams?

 ## Unix Philosophy in Practice